John Mair (journalist): Academic background

 He has taught at Coventry University since 2005 where he devised the university's best known brand, The Coventry Conversations.
 He has published five books on journalism and frequently appears in print and broadcast talking about the media.

 Mair's books include Mirage in the Desert: Reporting the Arab Revolutions, which focuses on coverage of the 2010 Arab Spring, and Investigative Journalism: Dead or Alive.

 Coventry Conversations

 Mair has invited household names such as Jon Snow, Kirsty Wark, Jeremy Vine, BBC Director General Mark Thompson, Trevor Philips and Baroness Amos to take part in Coventry Conversations and address students at the university.
 The "Conversations" were lauded as "the best speaker programme in any British University" by Mair's regular co-author, Professor Richard Keeble of the University of Lincoln.

-Mair, who has more than two hundred broadcast credits to his name, has worked as a producer or director on every BBC general election programme since 1979 as well as covering several world leader summits.
+Mair, who has more than two hundred broadcast credits to his name, as well as covering several world leader summits.